glific/slate/source/includes/_contacts.md

 {
   "id": "2",
   "input": {
-    "name": "This is a updated contact for this example", }
+    "name": "This is a updated contact for this example" }
 }
 ```